 Importance of Repetition to Ensure Safety

 A new cycle of annual, mandatory education and training will soon begin in organizations nationwide.
-Some common topics for healthcare facilities are: Fire Safety, Hazardous Materials, Bloodborne Pathogens, HIPAA, Electrical Safety, Infection Control, Back Safety, Patient Rights, Mandatory Reportable Incidents, a host of patient safety topics, and more.
+Some common topics for healthcare facilities are: HIPAA, Infection Control, Back Safety, Patient Rights, Mandatory Reportable Incidents, a host of patient safety topics, and more.

 It’s easy to understand why employees consider it a chore to complete the myriad of modules they’re assigned.
 Year after year they review the same information with only a few changes or updates, but it’s important to have regular training on these high-risk topics that could serve to save a life or prevent serious harm to themselves, patients, visitors, co-workers, the public and the organization.

-Although information covered in some topics, like Fire Safety for example, may never be needed by many employees, if or when a hazardous situation arises, they will need to be able to immediately recall the various emergency action steps necessary to keep themselves and others safe.
+Although information covered in some topics, like infection control for example, may never be needed by many employees, if or when a hazardous situation arises, they will need to be able to immediately recall the various emergency action steps necessary to keep themselves and others safe.
 Without regular training updates, those details could easily be forgotten.

-Organizations are required to provide regular, ongoing training on a variety of topics to comply with federal and state regulatory entities whose primary purpose is to ensure safety and prevent harm, such as the Centers for Medicare and Medicaid Services (CMS), the Joint Commission, and the Occupational Safety and Health Administration (OSHA).
+Organizations are required to provide regular, ongoing training on a variety of topics to comply with federal and state regulatory entities whose primary purpose is to ensure safety and prevent harm, such as the Centers for Medicare & Medicaid Services (CMS), The Joint Commission, and the Occupational Safety and Health Administration (OSHA).

 4 Ways to Kick Start the New Cycle